chloealbright/DevHiveMind/Algorithms & Data Structures/Coding Interview Do and Donts.md

 	Also ask if certain parts of your code are sufficient enough
 	Ask to run code after reading silently and tell them I don't see any bugs can I run my code

 ## Algo tip

-Scan through your code for mistakes as if it was your first time seeing code written by someone else.

-Think about error checks and how you can break this code.
-Never make assumptions about the input.
-Assume people are trying to break your code and that Darth Vader is using your function.
-How will you safeguard it?
-Always check for false inputs that you don’t want.
-Here is a trick: Comment in the code, the checks that you want to do… write the function, then tell the interviewer that you would write tests now to make your function fail (but you won't need to actually write the tests).

 Test your code: Check for no params, 0, undefined, null, massive arrays, async code, etc… Ask the interviewer if we can make assumptions about the code.
 Can you make the answer return an error?
 Poke holes into your solution.
 Are you repeating yourself?